mitchtreece/Spider/README.md

     field: "Credentials"
 )

-let charlotte = Spider.web(
+let authSpider = Spider(
     baseUrl: "https://base.url/v1",
     authorization: basic
 )

-charlotte
+authSpider
     .get("/topSecretData")
     .data { response in
-    print("Charlotte got a response!")
+        print("Spider got a response!")
     }
 ```

 The authorization _prefix_ can also be customized if needed.
-For example, `BasicRequestAuth` generates the following
-for the credentials "root:pa55w0rd"
+For example, `BasicRequestAuth` generates the following for the credentials "root:pa55w0rd"

 ```
 Basic cm9vdDpwYTU1dzByZA==